zeptofs/nz-api-documentation/source/index.html.md

 `POST /contacts/{id}/refresh_balance`

-Refresh one of your contact's bank connections to get the latest available balance.
+Refresh one of your Contact's bank connections to get the latest available balance.

 <h3 id="Refresh-contact-bank-connection-parameters" class="parameters">Parameters</h3>